 What is your budget?

-Whether you are a college student looking for a TV for your dorm room or looking to set up a home theater system, Electronic Express has the TV to fit for your budget.
+Whether you are a college student looking for a TV for your dorm room or looking to set up a home theater system, Electronic Express has the TV to fit your budget.
 For something in the dorm room, you can look into something that is 39″ inches and under that’s roughly at most $300.
 TVs that are 4K ultra HD from 40″ to 59″ will cost between $200 to $2,000.
 Starting at 60″ and up, you can get something between $600 to $15,000.
 These TVs are great fits for the master bedroom, living room, or den!
 Oled and Qled TVs start off around $700 and up to $15,000.

 What kind of TV do you want?

-There are a few different types of TVs and were going to break them all down!
+There are a few different types of TVs and we’re going to break them all down!

 Smart TVs